Casey Plett reflects on how we can mark the passage of time when every day is the same

 It'd be easy to leave it there, wouldn't it?

 As others remind me, one can't just say "We'll all get through this!"
 Not everyone's getting through this.
 The virus's direct effects aside, suicide happens more in times like these.
 Intimate partner violence too.
 And, of course, substance abuse.
 I'm mostly staying positive, but there was a day in March when save a few eggs I ate nothing but whiskey, and not in the fun way.

 Suicide happens more in times like these.
 Intimate partner violence too.
 And, of course, substance abuse.

 I've seen a lot of shaming-and-screaming "WHY WON'T PEOPLE STAY HOME?!" rhetoric on my social media.
 I support the lockdown, but there's nothing uncomplicated about the choices we're making.
 In the meantime, I hope you are as well as can be.
 I hope that you're healthy and safe.
 I hope that you ask for help if you need it and I hope you get it.
 I hope that you're going to make it.

 Casey Plett is the author of the novel Little Fish and the short story collection A Safe Girl to Love.
 She is also co-editor of Meanwhile, Elsewhere: Science Fiction and Fantasy From Transgender Writers.
 She has written for The New York Times, Maclean's, and The Walrus, among other publications.

-Transmission is a new series of original creative works, commissioned by CBC Books, that reflects on time, place, identity, community and purpose in an era of COVID-19.
+Transmission is a new series of original creative works, commissioned by CBC Books during the spring of 2020, that reflects on time, place, identity, community and purpose in an era of COVID-19.